-The Trellis Center Adult Vocational Program consists of on-site job support for Terravine Growers and job training and skill building for adults with disabilities in an agricultural setting.
+The Trellis Center Adult Vocational Program consists of on-site job training and skill building for adults with disabilities in an agricultural setting.

 With a consistent ratio of 1 staff to every 2 participants, the adults in the program are experiencing hands-on, focused support and training to increase their independence in various job tasks.
 Working side by side with peers both typical and developmentally disabled, the participants are immersed in an inclusive and cooperative environment where both the participants and the staff work together to complete job tasks and achieve program and personal goals.